Financial Engineering Career Guide

 Let’s jump in.
 Before we go into the career prospects, let’s have a look at the financial engineering profession in brief.

-Financial engineers not only need knowledge in financial markets and theories; rather they also need significant competence in computer programming and applied mathematics.
-These skills helps financial engineers create simulated financial models so they can most accurately forecast the market behavior.
-They also need to know statistics and economic theory to understand the various forces in the market which control the market behavior.
+Financial engineers not only need knowledge in financial markets and theories; rather, they also need significant competence in computer programming and applied mathematics.
+These skills help financial engineers create simulated financial models so they can most accurately forecast market behavior.
+They also need to know statistics and economic theory to understand the various forces in the market which control market behavior.

 Financial Engineering- Career Roles